epimorphics/rdf-mapper/doc/doc.md

 > Care must be taken when using `delete` format with templates that include `@graphAdd`.
 Any bNodes generated in such preserved graphs will not be removed.
 Furthermore, any matching triples that had already been in the graph added to prior to the previous `update` will be removed and thus lost.

 If no output file is specified the transformed data will be written to stdout.

+The `--abort-on-error` flag will prevent any output being generated but the mapper will still process the whole input (so as to find all errors) then exit with an error status.

 Non-fatal warnings will be logged to stderr and to `mapper.log`.